peterhinch/micropython-async/lowpower/README.md

 ```

 This accords with the 500μA maximum specification for `stop`.
 So current
-consumption can be estimated by `i = ib + n/latency` where `ib` is the stopped
+consumption can be estimated by
+`i = ib + n/latency`
-current (in my case 380μA) and `n` is a factor dependent on the amount of code
+`ib` is the stopped current (in my case 380μA).
+`n` is a factor dependent on the amount of code which runs when the latency
+period expires.

-which runs when the latency period expires.
-A data logging application might
+A data logging application might tolerate latencies of many seconds while
-tolerate latencies of many seconds while waiting for a long delay to expire:
+waiting for a long delay to expire: getting close to `ib` may be practicable
-getting close to `ib` may be practicable for such applications during their
+for such applications during their waiting period.
-waiting period.

 # 4. The rtc_time module